DilanCF/CMSC412_notes/lecture/Lecture11.md

 ![Alt text](img/Lecture11/image-23.png)

 So, cycle != Guaranteed deadlock.
-HOWEVER, it is still possible for a deadlock to happen, and even more pertinent to this context, a cycle in the graph would mean that we are in an unsafe state *???*.
+HOWEVER, it is still possible for a deadlock to happen, and even more pertinent to this context, a cycle in the graph would mean that we are in an unsafe state.
 Therefore, we want to avoid cycles at all costs

 ![Alt text](img/Lecture11/image-24.png)